Moving to Ireland from UK.

 The tax percentage in Ireland may vary slightly depending on marital status, dependents and allowances.
 Additional levies, such as the USC, range from 0.5% to 8%.

 Expats should also consider corporate tax in Ireland, currently 12.5% for trading income — one of the lowest in the EU.
 Irish corporation tax attracts international businesses, creating strong employment opportunities.
-For investors, dividend tax in Ireland is withheld at 25%, though reliefs may apply under treaties.
+For investors, dividend tax in Ireland is withheld at 25%, though reliefs may apply under treaties, and our tax planning for UK expats page supports cross-border structuring of pensions, income and investments.

 Becoming an Irish Tax Resident